Brownfield

 The Brownfield Chapter was recognized by SMMBCH on July 27, 2011.
 The main focus of the group is to improve the trail system at Cole Creek Trail (aka Brownfield) and work with the U.S. Forest Service so the area can remain open to the public to enjoy.

-The Brownfield Chapter (Back Country Horsemen of Missouri) is a non-profit organization that works with the Mart Twain National Forest to volunteer to maintain Cole Creek Trail (aka Brownfield).
+The Brownfield Chapter (Back Country Horsemen of Missouri) is a non-profit organization that works with the Mark Twain National Forest to volunteer to maintain Cole Creek Trail (aka Brownfield).
 Working to keep trails open for all by mowing/trimming/picking up litter at the trailhead and surrounding area.
 Also pruning/lopping/brush cutting/clearing trails of debris plus marking trails and picking up trash along the trails to keep navigating safe.

-For more information contact Robin 573-765-9936 or vfarms88@gmail.com
+For more information contact Robin 573-765-9936 or Email

 All trail riders are welcome at Brownfield Chapter events – not just members.
 No pressure to become a member (although always welcome).